 The hood that comes in the box is plastic and enormous.
 So large that aside from testing, I don’t think I ever used it.
 A lot of photographers I knew at the time went on the hunt for replacement hoods to varying degrees of success.

 When Fuji announced that the XF 16mm F/1.4 WR would have an aftermarket accessory hood, the first lens that came to mind as a candidate for it’s own fancy metal hood was the XF 23mm F/1.4, followed closely by the XF 14mm F/2.8.
 The former has indeed received it’s own metal hood in the LH-XF23.
 We’re still waiting on the latter.
-It’s an excellent hood, but on my sample the plastic cap does not stay on the hood like it does on the LC-XF16.
+Anyway, the LH-XF23 is an excellent hood, but on my sample the plastic cap does not stay on the hood like it does on the LC-XF16.
 It’s so bad I leave the cap at home.
 The accessory hood is also heavy.
 It’s about the same amount weight added as the XF 16mm F/1.4 WR’s adds, but on a lens that’s nearly 80g lighter, you feel the difference a bit more.
 Still, I would take the weight over the size of the plastic hood in a heartbeat.

 In general, this is a lens that really does not see much hood use.
 I’ve written many times before that I often like a little flare and ghosting in my images.
-You can probably get away with shielding the lens with you hand most of the time.
+You can probably get away with shielding the lens with your hand most of the time.
 I would recommend mostly keeping it small and leaving the hood at home.
 If you do want a shade, the LH-XF23 is a more compact, discrete choice.

 That’s a lot to say about a couple hoods.